akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 4 ⬩ The weight of a fever you cannot break

 The years that followed were full of geese and growing.
-Her father and mother taught her everything—not in lessons, but in the doing of things.
+Father and Mother taught Beatrice about the practical aspects of running a hall.

-When the village reeve brought the harvest accounts, her father, Harold, made Beatrice sit beside him and explain each number.
+When the village reeve brought the harvest accounts, her father, Harold, made her sit beside him and learn explain each number.

 He walked their land boundary with her, when a neighbour’s new fence strayed too far onto their land, showing her where a stone and an old oak marked the line.
 “Love alone will not defend it when the wolves come.
 A thegn’s daughter must know the lay of the land.”

-She remembered the first time her mother let her shape the loaves.
-The dough was soft and alive under her small hands, warm from the hearth.
-Her mother stood behind her, guiding her fingers, pressing just enough to make the surface smooth.

-Teaching her how to tell when bread was ready by the hollow thump of the crust.
-How to soothe a crying child with a cool hand and a soft word.
-How much barley went into the ale, and when to add the bog myrtle or yarrow to make it keep through winter.

-She helped move the goats each morning, driving the iron pickets with a heavy mallet to tether them where the thickets were densest.
+Each morning, she helped move the goats, driving the iron pickets with a heavy mallet to tether them where the thickets were densest.
 The goats stripped the saplings and gnawed the brambles to the dirt; for without a ditch or palisade, it was only these circles of bare earth that kept the forest a bowshot away and the hall safe.
 A thick oak door and heavy-barred shutters were the final line against the dark.

+The hall’s outside oven smelt of wood smoke and fresh bread twice a week.
+At first, Beatrice learnt from her mother, how to tell when bread was ready by the hollow thump of the crust.
+In later months, she helped a servant.
+She was so excited when her mother let her shape the loaves for the first time.
+The dough felt soft and stretchy as her mother guided her small hands, still warm from the hearth, pressing just enough to make the surface smooth.

+Her mother taught her how to soothe a crying child with a cool hand and a soft word.
+How much barley went into the ale, and when to add the bog myrtle or yarrow to make it keep through winter.

-She learned which green stalks to gather from the riverbank: willow bark to chew for a throbbing head, and comfrey—the “knit-bone”—to bind a farmer’s broken limb.
-She learned that a tea of lemon balm could lift a heavy heart, but foxglove was a fickle friend that could either steady a racing pulse or stop it cold.
+She learnt which green stalks to gather from the riverbank: willow bark to chew for a throbbing head, and comfrey (the “knit-bone”) to bind a farmer’s broken limb.
+She learnt that a tea of lemon balm could lift a heavy heart, but foxglove was a fickle friend that could either steady a racing pulse or stop it cold.

-Most importantly, she learned how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.
+Most importantly, she learnt how to look at a fever and know whether it would break with a compress of mugwort or whether you needed to send for the priest.

 And so, Beatrice learnt.
 She watched and she listened and she grew.